statelyai/xstate/docs/guides/transitions.md

 // ...
 ```

-Every transition above is explicit and will have its `exit` and `entry` actions of the parent state executed.
+Every transition above is external and will have its `exit` and `entry` actions of the parent state executed.

 **Summary of external transitions:**